 Adopt an animal

 Come individually, as a couple or bring a group to come do a work project.
-This could include gardening, building, planting, raking, painting, etc. There is always something to be done.
+This could include gardening, building, planting, raking, painting, etc.

 Let us Share

-Interns are involved in an intense learning experience through active work assignments where learning might occur through hands-on activities as well as personal research, seminars, and other field events.
-Interns will be responsible for farm demonstrations and learn basic skills in various areas such as animal husbandry, lasagna gardening, involvement with volunteers and work teams, tours and lunches, ground maintenance and office work.

-As a support to Siloam, the intern is involved in the day-to-day operations.
-This allows interns the opportunity to be exposed to several different sides of ministry.
+Interns are involved in an intense learning experience through active work assignments in small-scale farming and agriculture.
+Learning may occur through hands-on activities as well as personal research, seminars, and other field events.
+Interns will be responsible for farm demonstrations and learn basic skills in various areas such as animal husbandry, involvement with volunteers and work teams, tours and lunches, ground maintenance and office work.
+By serving in day-to-day operations, support is provided to Siloam and this in turn allows for exposure of several different sides of ministry.

 Interns have the availability to take advantage of all of the resources available on Siloam’s campus.
 Resources include the Library, Family Center, Recreation and Exercise Rooms, Missionaries, Dad’s Country Store and the Treasure Chest.